Lightning-AI/pytorch-lightning/docs/source/common/lightning_module.rst

          for out in training_step_outputs:
              ...

-The full pseudocode that lighting does under the hood is:
+The full pseudocode that lightning does under the hood is:

 .. code-block:: python